SyncraEngine/SyncraEngine/docs/about.rst

 designed for collaborative content creation and maximum extensibility.
 While it can be used for typical "game-like" experiences, it focuses on providing a secure, efficient, sandboxed environment for real-time VR worlds.
-The architecture also makes it suitable for non-VR or mixed workloads if desired.
+The architecture also makes it suitable for non-VR or mixed use cases.

 Key Objectives
 --------------